Pelagic Australis in Antarctica - Dec 2017 - Mar 2018

 Ukrainian scientific station Vernadsky.
 This was formerly the British

-Antarctic Survey base Faraday, where the ozone whole was discovered with the
+Antarctic Survey base Faraday, where the "Ozone Hole" was discovered with the

 Dobson spectrameter which is still in use today.
 We normally get a good